 What to Know about PPP Loan Forgiveness and Fraud

 Although the Small Business Administration (SBA) stopped accepting Paycheck Protection Program (PPP) loan applications in early May 2021 from most lenders, many businesses are now looking toward the process of applying for loan forgiveness.
 With multiple regulations resulting in different deadlines and obligations, this can quickly become a complex process for business owners.
 Recipients of a PPP loan will have payments deferred for 10 months after the end of the covered period, which could be anytime between 8 and 24 weeks.
-If your business took part in the program early on, this deadline could be coming up.
 As you work through the application, ensure that you're making the most of the loan while still abiding by outlined requirements.

 Only use a PPP loan for working capital